hayned2/MacroRecorder/README.md

 To run the actual code, Python 3.0 is required, along with the packages [ctypes, pynput, tkinter, ast]

-A windows installer has been included in the *dist* directory, which does not require Python to run.
+A windows executable has been included in the *dist* directory, which does not require Python to run.

 ### How to Use